lakshitaa4/Diagnostic-Assistant/README.md

 3.  **Access the application:** Open your web browser and go to the address displayed in the terminal (usually `http://localhost:8501`).

-## Using the application
-This section demonstrates how to use the Medical Diagnosis Assistant through the graphical user interface (GUI).
+4. **Flow:** This section demonstrates how to use the Medical Diagnosis Assistant through the graphical user interface (GUI).

 **1: Diagnosing a Condition from a Medical Image**